microsoft/debug-adapter-protocol/specification.md

 ### <a name="Events_Initialized" class="anchor"></a>:arrow_left: Initialized Event

-This event indicates that the debug adapter is ready to accept configuration requests (e.g. SetBreakpointsRequest, SetExceptionBreakpointsRequest).
+This event indicates that the debug adapter is ready to accept configuration requests (e.g. `setBreakpoints`, `setExceptionBreakpoints`).

 A debug adapter is expected to send this event when it is ready to accept configuration requests (but not before the `initialize` request has finished).